top of page

 OTHER FAQs

-DO YOU OFFER ONE-TO-ONE OR PRIVATE GROUP CACAO CEREMONIES?
+DO YOU OFFER ONE-TO-ONE PRIVATE CACAO CEREMONIES?

 WHY ARE YOUR CEREMONIES FOR WOMEN ONLY?

 I wish to create a safe space for women to explore healing, spirit and feminine empowerment; to address and heal some of the wounding that growing up in a patriarchal culture -which disrespects women, nature and intuitive wisdom paths - brings.
 This aligns with my own personal path working with cacao.
-My personal experiences around cacao have centred deeply on my own path of feminine healing, including some very visceral initiations; so I feel I can only really speak to other women and their experiences as women, at present.
-I have always experienced the medicine herself as having a strongly feminine energy.

 CAN YOU TRAIN ME TO HOLD CACAO CEREMONIES?